 The finding was entirely unexpected and “fascinating” as planetary scientist Doug Hemingway terms the discovery: “This is a great reminder that when you build up the capability to study one thing, you never know what else you might discover along the way”.
 It is thought that two of the newly discovered moons are remnants of a much larger moon that has been broken down over the years.
 Valetudo is the only one of the dozen to have been given an official name so far, its mythological significance is that it is named after the Roman goddess of health and hygiene.

-It is evident that with the happy-accident discovery of Jupiter’s additional twelve new moons, our continual exploration of our immediate solar system brings about new findings and an even greater understanding of just how unique our own planet is.
+It is evident that with the happy-accident discovery of Jupiter’s additional twelve new moons, our continued exploration of our immediate solar system brings about new findings and an even greater understanding of just how unique our own planet is.